 Agnes

 Since I was a kid, dogs were a huge part of my life.
 I still remember how overjoyed I was getting my first dog, a dalmatian, and how I was given a stack of training books and told: She's your responsibility.
 I spent countless hours learning, observing, and practicing.
 It was my passion and my lifeblood.
-Since then, I've taken my training to the next level, worked with many dogs including rescues, completed a mentorship programme led by country's leading trainers, a variety of dog training courses, and attended a vast number of seminars.
-My passion has never been stronger and now I want to share everything I've learnt, every experience I've worked through, and every trick I've mastered along the way with others.

 At Pharaoh's Guidance, we understand that dogs are not born equal; they each possess unique personalities, experiences, and challenges.
 Our journey began with a profound appreciation for these differences, and it remains at the core of our approach.
 We firmly believe in embracing the individuality of every dog, tailoring our methods to suit their specific needs.

-Pharaoh's Canine Decrees
+Pharaoh's Canine Principles

-Thou Shalt Embrace Uniqueness
+Embrace Uniqueness

 Recognise that every dog and owner are one-of-a-kind, deserving of tailored training approaches.